 Professor of Neurosciences

-Australian School of Advanced Medicine, Faculty of Medicine and Health Sciences
+Department of Biomedical Sciences, Faculty of Medicine and Health Sciences

 Prof Guillemin’s team is one of the world’s leading research groups studying neuroactive (toxic or protective or immunomodulator) metabolites deriving from tryptophan metabolism and their involvement in several neurodegenerative diseases.
 Over the last two decades, he demonstrated the importance of this pathway in multiple sclerosis, Alzheimer's disease, amyotrophic lateral sclerosis, which has opened numerous new promising research avenues and has translated to important new prognostic and therapeutic strategies.
 Through their important international and national collaborative network, Prof Guillemin and his research team have extended their research to other diseases such as Parkinson’s disease, suicide, depression, autism, schizophrenia breast cancers and brain tumours.